galaxyproject/training-material/topics/fair/tutorials/fair-clinical/tutorial.md

 This is an example of a data and sample access request form and contracts associated with data and samples [To do: upload example Data access request form to Zenodo and add a link (check Sharepoint for authorship guidelines)]

-In the UK, the HDRUK Innovation Gateway may also be a way to manage the data access request process.
+In the UK, for members of the UK Health Data Research Alliance, the HDRUK Innovation Gateway may also be a way to manage the data access request process.
+This requires the metadata of the health datasets to be loaded to the Gateway web portal.
+Researchers with an account can then search the portal and request access to datasets.
+The request access process and also creating collections of metadata are described in more detail in the [Data Custodian Playbook](https://discourse.healthdatagateway.org/t/data-custodian-playbook/980)

-[comment]: <> (I understand that the process for centrally managing data access requests via the Innovation Gateway is a work in progress.
-Currently, when registered users request access to datasets, this just pings an email to the local dataset contact.)
+[comment]: <> (need to also include acknowledgement of CLUSTER funding)